How to Read Your Financial Aid Award Letter

 Understanding College Financial Aid Packages

-To fully understand the financial aid package being offered by a school, students must look beyond the basics contained in the award letter.
+To fully understand the financial aid package being offered by a school, students must look beyond the basics contained in the financial aid award letter.
 There are significant costs that can be easily overlooked.

 The university’s financial aid officer listed in your offer letter should be contacted to collect additional information like: